 Worried about boredom over Winter Break in Champaign-Urbana?
 We’re here to HELP!

 So when does winter break start for Champaign-Urbana area schools?
 For some area school districts, winter break begins at the end of the school day on Friday, Dec.
-18. Some other schools will continue through Tuesday, Dec.
-22. It’s the longest break from instruction that our kids have all year, no matter what school you attend.
+17. Some other schools will continue through Dec.
+21 or 22.
+It’s the longest break from instruction that our kids have all year, no matter what school you attend – until summer.

 Things you can do at home